sparcopen/opencon/README.md

 # Welcome to the OpenCon HQ

 OpenCon is a conference and community dedicated to advancing open research and education.
-In an effort to walk the talk, while increase our effectiveness, transparency and openness we're changing our organizing processes to be "open-by-default".
+In an effort to walk the talk, while increasing our effectiveness, transparency and openness we're changing our organizing processes to be "open-by-default".

 On this website you'll find the discussions we're having, what we're planning on doing, what we're making and more.